The Uffizi Gallery

-The Uffizi Gallery was designed by Giorgio Vasari and constructed between 1560 and 1580.
-Uffizi is one of the world's most famous museums, renowned for its collection of art from the Middle Ages on Renaissance.
-Paintings and sculptures from the Medici family collections were enriched by bequests and donations during the centuries, while many works of sacred art come from the suppression of monasteries and convents between the 18th and 19th centuries.
-Among these, you can admire works by Piero della Francesca, Beato Angelico, Filippo Lippi.
+Paintings and sculptures from the Medici family collections were enriched by bequests and donations over the centuries, while many works of sacred art come from the suppression of monasteries and convents between the 18th and 19th centuries.
+Among these, you can admire works by Piero della Francesca, Beato Angelico, and Filippo Lippi.

 Divided into various rooms set up for schools and styles in chronological order, the exhibition shows works from the 12th to the 18th century.
-Here you will find the best collection in the world of Florentine Renaissance works: Botticelli, Michelangelo, Raphael, Caravaggio, Giotto.
-In addition, there is a section dedicated to many precious works by European painters mainly Dutch, German, and Flemish.
+Here you will find the best collection in the world of Florentine Renaissance works: Botticelli, Michelangelo, Raphael, Caravaggio, and Giotto.
+In addition, there is a section dedicated to many precious works by European painters, mainly Dutch, German, and Flemish.

 It would take several days to give everyone the right attention, so we offer you a selection of masterpieces that we consider unmissable.
 Obviously, it is an arbitrary selection; however famous and beautiful the proposed works may be, they are but a small part of the wealth that this world-famous museum has accumulated over the centuries.